mvlanga/mvlanga-com-astro/src/content/blog/2025/06/optimizing-images-from-contentful-in-astro.md

 **They just upload, hit publish, and everything works.**

+## What about out-of-the-box solutions?

+There are great tools out there that do a lot of the heavy lifting for you.
+One I was recently pointed to is [Unpic](https://unpic.pics/), a super handy tool for optimizing images from various sources, including Contentful.

+Big thanks to [@cpenned](https://www.reddit.com/user/cpenned) for letting me know!

 ## Conclusion
 This little setup gives us the best of both worlds: